A Visit with Mom

 I got comfortable on the floor and begin going through her files.
 This took time, and, we chatted as I went through the files.
 Then she asked, “So, why did you come over today?
 Did you just want to clean out my files?”

 “No, I’m looking for paperwork on this account.”

 “I want to find out why they are suing you.”

 “I’m being sued?
 Oh no!
 What am I going to do?
 I don’t have any money!”

-I begin to realize it won’t matter how I answer her as she will forget what I said in a minute or two.
-I turn the conversation to other things, asking about her friends there at the center.
+I realized it won’t matter how I answer her as she will forget what I said in a minute or two.
+I turned the conversation to other things, asking about her friends there at the center.
 Once I have cleaned out the last thirteen years of files, I realize there are no statements from her bank.
 I ask, “Where can I find your bank statements?
 I need to see if you have any money to offer them.”
-She looks puzzled.
+She looked puzzled.
 “Don’t you get a statement in the mail from the bank each month?”